About Woot+

 Motivation

-I am a long-time fan of Woot, and to this day it's normally the first place I look when I'm in need of something new.
+I am a long-time fan of Woot and to this day it's the first place I'll look when in need of something new.
 Not always, but often I'll stumble across the thing that I'm after and pick it up at a bargain price.
-In December 2022, while in the United States visiting friends, I was in search of a lightly used iPhone 11 so naturally I looked on Woot.
+In December 2022, while in the United States visiting friends, I was in search of a lightly used iPhone so naturally I looked on Woot.
 To my surprise I discovered that woot.com doesn't have a search feature!
 It boggles the mind considering that Woot is an Amazon property and presumably has an army of tech-savvy folks at their disposal.
 I can't help wondering if it's somehow by design; maybe they actually INTEND for people to leaf through the bargain bin and impulse-buy a bunch of junk they didn't realize they needed. 🤷

 As with pretty much every independent software project, Woot+ was born out of one developer's irresistible desire to improve upon an existing system that in their opinion was unacceptably lacking.
 It also seemed a great opportunity to explore some new technologies and bolster my portfolio.
 What began as a hobby project has since evolved into an application I consider worthy of release to the wider internet community.
 Please enjoy!